docpad-archive/documentation/extend/plugin-write.html.md

 You can find the contents of these files on our [example plugin repository](/plugin/yourpluginname).

-The `Cakefile` however is worth mentioning, as it makes it to compile our plugin (`cake compile` to compile once, `cake dev` to compile on change) so we don't have to compile it at run-time each time.
-If you decide to use the cake file to pre-compile our plugin, you'll want to update your `main` property in your plugin's `package.json` to point to the compiled file like so:
+The `Cakefile` is special.
+On the command line, run `cake compile` to compile your plugin once, or `cake dev` to compile our plugin whenever it changes.

+If you use the `Cakefile` to pre-compile your plugin, you’ll need to update the `main` property (in your plugin’s `package.json`), so it points to the compiled file:

 ``` javascript
 {